Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • contractile function of the myocardium;

-• conditions of the coronary arteries;
+• condition of the coronary arteries;

-• the severity of the disease;
+• severity of the disease;

 • resistance of the disease to drug therapy.

-• unstable angina pectoris resistant to drug therapy;
+• unstable angina resistant to drug therapy;

 • damaged coronary bed with artery narrowing by 75%;